top of page

 About Me

-Trained at Chelsea College of Physical Education, Carolyn was a lecturer in contemporary dance at Brighton University, Laban Centre at Goldsmiths, University of London and The Place, London.
-She performed with the Barbados Dance Theatre Company for three years before founding the Carolyn Savidge Dance Company.
-Her most recent theatre performance was in Tender Age for the Authentic Artist Collective and the Bath Arts Festival 2015.
+In a diverse 50-year freelance career, Carolyn has also lived, worked, taught and performed in Africa, the Caribbean, India, Sri Lanka and the USA.
+She was a lecturer in contemporary dance at Brighton University, Laban Centre at Goldsmiths, University of London and The Place, London, and performed with the Barbados Dance Theatre Company for three years before founding the Carolyn Savidge Dance Company.

-As a director, teacher and facilitator in school and community settings, Carolyn is an experienced teacher in primary and secondary schools, sixth-form colleges, academies and universities at home and abroad.
-She taught for three years at the American School in Lusaka, Zambia (where she also ran her own dance studio), and is a visiting dance director for the annual International Festival of Dance, Music, Speech and Drama in Colombo, Sri Lanka.
+Carolyn has been a director, teacher and facilitator in primary and secondary schools, sixth-form colleges, academies and universities at home and abroad, including the American School in Lusaka, Zambia (where she also ran her own dance studio), and was visiting dance director for the annual International Festival of Dance, Music, Speech and Drama in Colombo, Sri Lanka.

 bottom of page